olivercliff/pynats/README.md

 # List of functions

-### (Signed) correlation coefficients
+### Correlation coefficients

 Association coefficients that assume the observations are paired but not necessarily values of a time series.
+As coefficients these statistics are signed in their raw form.

 | Function | Description |
 | ----------- | ----------- |